TasniaSanta/Resturant_project/README.md

 # 2. UML
 For my project, I have used these 3 UML diagrams :
 1. [SequenceDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/SequenceDiagram.png)- These diagrams offer a clear representation of the flow of operations and communication between different modules, helping to illustrate the behavior and logic of the system.
 2. [UseCaseDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/UseCaseRMDiagram.png)-The diagram defining the various interactions between actors (users or external systems) and the system itself.
-These diagrams provide a high-level overview of the system's functionalities and the different roles involved in interacting with the system.
+These diagrams provide an overview of the system's functionalities and the different roles involved in interacting with the system.
-3. [ClassDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/classDiagramupdate.png)- The diagram has played a role in showing the static structure of our system. it illustrates the different classes, their attributes, methods, and the relationships between them.
+3. [ClassDiagram](https://github.com/TasniaSanta/Resturant_project/blob/main/UMLDiagram/classDiagramupdate.png)- The diagram has played a role in showing the static structure of the system. it illustrates the different classes, their attributes, methods, and the relationships between them.

 # 3. DDD
 In my project, I've chosen Domain-Driven Design (DDD) for its focus on modeling the core domain, establishing clear boundaries, and promoting collaboration through a ubiquitous language.